equinor/resdata/README.md

 ```

-The installation with Python enabled is described in a [YouTube video](https://www.youtube.com/watch?v=Qqy1vA1PSk8) by Carlf Fredrik Berg.
+The installation with Python enabled is described in a [YouTube video](https://www.youtube.com/watch?v=Qqy1vA1PSk8) by Carl Fredrik Berg.

 [1]: The exact paths here will depend on your system and Python version.
 The example given is for a RedHat system with Python version 2.7.